-The onsite follow-up can occur no earlier than 45 days from the facility's project completion date(s) to correct non-compliances.
-Prior to executing a follow-up audit, the lead auditor should contact the facility in advance to determine whether management believes the findings documented in the CAP have been corrected (and that the corrected measures have been in place for at least 45 days).
-If the facility needs more time to correct than what they projected in the CAP Pages, they must inform the audit team of their revised date for non-compliance correction.
-Additionally, the lead auditor is to review the results of the initial audit prior to arriving at the facility.
+The onsite follow-up can occur no earlier than 45 days from the facility's projected completion date(s) to correct non-compliances.
+Before executing a follow-up audit, the lead auditor should contact the facility manager in advance to determine if the corrective actions have been implemented as described in the Corrective Action Plan (CAP) and that the corrective measures have been in place for at least 45 days before the follow-up audit.
+The facility manager must inform the audit team of their revised date for all non-compliance correction if additional time is required to fully implement the corrective actions.
+The lead auditor will then advise WRAP of the proposed extension and a revised follow-up audit date.
+Additionally, the lead auditor must review the results of the initial audit before arriving to the facility.
 All onsite follow-up audits are unannounced with a 4-week audit window issued to the facility.